influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

 To migrate data from InfluxDB Cloud to InfluxDB OSS, query the data from InfluxDB Cloud and write the data to InfluxDB OSS.
-Because full data migrations will likely exceed your organization's limits and adjustable quotas, data needs to be migrated in batches.
+Because full data migrations will likely exceed your organization's limits and adjustable quotas, migrate your data in batches.

 The following guide provides instructions for setting up an InfluxDB OSS task that queries data from an InfluxDB Cloud bucket in time-based batches and writes